 4.4.5 In this effort, the Provost and Vice Chancellor for Academic Affairs is empowered to make whatever changes are necessary in the best interest of the University.

 - Participate in discussions concerning needed new buildings, the development of plans for new buildings, and the purchase of instructional equipment for them.

-The Provost and Vice Chancellor, in cooperation with the Office of Business Affairs, coordinates utilization of all instructional space on the campus and recommends to the Vice Chancellor for Business Affairs needed changes in physical arrangements of instructional space.
+The Provost and Vice Chancellor, in cooperation with the Office of Finance and Operations, coordinates utilization of all instructional space on the campus and recommends to the Vice Chancellor of Finance and Operations needed changes in physical arrangements of instructional space.